moredip/blog.thepete.net/source/_posts/2013-08-24-introducing-rack-flags.markdown

   end
 ```

-That's all there is to it.
+That's all there is to it!

 Check out the [github repo's README](https://raw.github.com/moredip/rack-flags) for more documentation, including an example of setting up a Sinatra app.

 ## Credits and prior work
-This gem is based off of a project myself and some fellow ThoughtWorkers were on at a large online retailer building a Rails-based e-commerce front end.
-Last time I checked in with them they were still using the original version of this feature flagging system and were very happy with it.
+This gem is inspired by a very similar system which myself and some fellow ThoughtWorkers created while building a Rails-based e-commerce front end at a large online retailer.
+Last time I checked in with that client they were still using their version of this feature flagging system and were very happy with it.

 I [previously blogged about](/blog/2012/11/06/cookie-based-feature-flag-overrides/) the cookie-based approach which we used at that client and subsequenctly re-implemented in this rack-flags gem.